All Episodes

 He didn't care.

-To be fair, a lot of third worlders when they've been caught out, they do give you that sort of shit eating grin where they just smile through it and hope it's going to be okay.
+To be fair, a lot of third worlders, when they've been caught out, they do give you that sort of shit-eating grin where they just smile through it and hope it's going to be okay.

-That is a that is a thing.
+That is a thing.

-But then also like is it's like a child.
+But then also, it's like a child.

 Yes.

-Is it's literally like the thought process and mind of a child.
+It's literally like the thought process and mind of a child.

-It may be a reason for that.
+There may be a reason for that.

-I'm not sure we can go to the street.
+I'm not sure we can go.

-Everything about it is alien, he can barely speak English at all.
+He can barely speak English at all.

-It's just this is an alien person who doesn't belong in this country.
+It's just, this is an alien person who doesn't belong in this country.

 Yes.